Niharika040/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 ## Prepare
 ### Data source
 use of Cyclistic’s historical trip data to analyze and identify trends from Jan 2021to Dec 2021 from [divvy_tripdata](https://divvy-tripdata.s3.amazonaws.com/index.html).
-It is made available by Motivate International Inc. under this [license](https://www.divvybikes.com/data-license-agreement)
+It is made available by Motivate International Inc. under this [license](https://www.divvybikes.com/data-license-agreement).

+While we have access to public bike usage data, privacy regulations prevent us from linking personal information.
+This means we cannot directly connect pass purchases to rider demographics or specific locations.

+### Data OrganiZation
+The dataset comprises 12 monthly files (YYYYMM-divvy-tripdata), each containing detailed information on individual rides, such as ride ID, bike type, start/end times, station names/IDs, locations, and membership status.

+## Process